 Proposals included setting up a film federation since the local industry comprises more than 20 professional associations.

 It was agreed that the industry is competent at producing but urgent attention is needed for script development, financing, distribution and marketing.
+Recommendations included that an advisory panel be established to investigate tax allowances, subsidies and incentives.

 The marketing and distribution panel said the industry needs to address the issue of developing new audiences and was very vocal about the need to reduce unfair competition from foreign countries, who have the advantage of large marketing budgets and the incentive of the low cost of foreign sales.